Pocket Git Guide

 To be more precise, all commits from your source branch will be merged into your working copy, which is the checked out branch.

 The simplest kind of merge is if nothing had been changed in the destination branch while you were working inside of the source branch.

 In this case, any changes made in the source branch will entirely be added to the destination branch, which is called fast-forward.
 The tip (last commit, or head commit) of the destination branch and the tip of the source branch will point to the same commit then, which is the last commit that was made in the source branch.
 After that, both branches, the source branch and the destination branch, are identical except in their branch names.

 A true merge is something different.
 That´s when both, the source branch and the destination branch, have been modified before merging.

-A fast-forward then is no longer possible and Git has to figure out the combined state of the content, wich will lead to a so called merge commit.
+A fast-forward then is no longer possible, and Git has to figure out the combined state of the content, which will lead to a so-called merge commit.